labinotkrasniqi/SoftupTesting/README.md

 # SoftupTesting

+In this assigment we automated scenarios such as Login and Logout, Data filtering, Creating a new building and some other small elements that are cought up during the process.

+Elements are stored as testobjects and can be found on the Object Repository folder.
+Code has room for refactoring thus we can make it less redudant but I didn't want to complicate it on the first assigment.

-Hello to setup please download Katalon latest version here : https://www.katalon.com/.
+To setup please download Katalon latest version here : https://www.katalon.com/.
 After downloading Katalon open it and follow the steps.